-Substitute Bill No. 1536 proposes the implementation of ranked-choice voting for party caucuses, conventions, primaries, and certain municipal elections in Connecticut, effective January 1, 2027.
-The bill defines key terms related to ranked-choice voting and outlines the vote tabulation process, allowing municipalities to adopt this voting method for elections where only one candidate is nominated.
-It also mandates that political parties may use ranked-choice voting for endorsements at conventions, replacing the traditional roll-call vote with a tabulation process.
-The bill repeals and replaces Section 9-173 of the general statutes, clarifying that the candidate with the most votes will be declared elected, and if no candidate achieves a plurality, the General Assembly will select the officer.
+Substitute Bill No. 1536 proposes the implementation of ranked-choice voting for party caucuses, conventions, primaries, including presidential preference primaries, and certain municipal elections in Connecticut, effective January 1, 2027.
+The bill defines key terms related to ranked-choice voting and outlines the vote tabulation process, ensuring that elections held after the effective date can utilize this method.
+It also repeals and replaces Section 9-173 of the general statutes, clarifying that the candidate with the most votes will be declared elected, and if no candidate achieves a plurality, the General Assembly will select the officer.
+This shift aims to modernize the electoral process, allowing voters to express their preferences more fully.

 Statutes affected: